Quick overview

 The subjective aspect of the offence relates to the internal psychological relationship of the offender to his or her conduct and the consequences of that conduct.
 The subjective aspect is key to determining criminal liability because it determines whether the perpetrator acted with intent, recklessness or other internal attitude towards the offence.
 In the subjective aspect, culpability must be present, which is precisely the internal psychological relationship of the perpetrator to his conduct and its consequences.
 The subjective aspect may be fulfilled:

-2. Negligence of the perpetrator: the perpetrator acts negligently when he neglects a duty of care which he should and could have observed, resulting in a harmful consequence.
-Negligence may be conscious (the actor knew of the possibility of the consequence but relied on it not occurring without reasonable grounds) or unconscious (the actor did not know of the possibility of the consequence but should and could have known).
+- Negligence of the perpetrator: the perpetrator acts negligently when he neglects a duty of care which he should and could have observed, resulting in a harmful consequence.
+Negligence can be conscious (the actor knew of the possibility of the consequence but relied on it not occurring without reasonable grounds) or unconscious (the actor did not know of the possibility of the consequence but should and could have known).

 Example: it is likely to be conscious negligence where the driver knew that his actions could cause an accident but recklessly relied on the fact that nothing would happen.